cheribaker/garden/content/notes/recording-audiobooks.md

 ## Recording as Proofing (Workflow Experiment)

-To streamline my work, *I'm combining audio recording with proofreading*.
+To streamline my work *I'm combining audio recording with proofreading*.
 Once a chapter is complete and edited (content edits + line edit) I begin recording.

 When reading work aloud, proofreading errors stand out clearly.
 I pause the recording, fix the error in the manuscript file, and re-record that sentence, all on the fly.